xcruell/FotoPi/README.md

 The whole GUI is currently only made for a display resolution of 1920x1080px.
 If anyone is even interested in this whole project and needs the option for lower resolution displays, i will make some changes.

+Planned:
+- Designing a 3D-Printed Case for the whole assembly
+- Designing other lens adapters for more support
+- Adding a continuous shooting / burst mode option, maybe interesting for astrophotography or IR photography
+- Adding hardware buttons & rotary encoder support for ISO & shutter adjust and the capture button.